 The two-year Post Graduate Programme in Management (PGP) is the flagship programme of the Institute. it is designed to enable students to acquire the skills and capabilities that will enable them to reach responsible Global positions in management.

-The number of applicants admitted to this programme is limited to around 385. the Programme revolves around the principle that world-class business leaders are not mass-produced; they are nurtured and developed with personalised care and attention, in small work groups and teams, and in a practical, application-oriented user-friendly environment.
+The number of applicants admitted to this programme has increased to around 400.
+The Programme revolves around the principle that world-class business leaders are not mass-produced; they are nurtured and developed with personalised care and attention, in small work groups and teams, and in a practical, application-oriented user-friendly environment.

 The programme lays the foundation for conceptual and analytical reasoning, and gives the students an insight into the dynamics of the business environment.